 - 2-4 frosting colors (I use premade frosting in a squeeze tube from the grocery store)

 - various candies such as holiday sprinkles, red hots, silver dragees, etc

 - 8 small candy canes

-- Remove entire pan of brownies from the pan and place on a large cutting board.
+- Remove baked brownies from the pan in one piece and place on a large cutting board.
 Cut brownies into 4 large squares.
-Then cut squares on the diagonal to make triangles.
+Then cut each square on the diagonal to make 8 triangles.
 Trim or gently shape into desired tree shapes.

-- Remove candy canes from wrapper and gently break off the curved part.
+- Remove candy canes from wrappers and gently break off the curved part.
 Insert a straight candy cane piece into bottom of tree.

 - Use green colored frosting in a zigzag pattern over triangles to look like a tree.

 - Use other colored frosting as decorations or use a dab of green and a red hot for ornaments.

 - Top the tree with a yellow frosting star or several silver dragees.

 *** Bake the brownies in a 9x9 pan that is lined with parchment paper.
 It will make removing the brownies in one piece much easier.